espnet/espnet/doc/tutorial.md

     $ ./run.sh --ngpu 0
   ```
   - Default setup uses a single GPU (`--ngpu 1`).
-  - If you could not get enough speed improvement with multiple GPUs, you should first check the GPU usage by `nvidia-smi`.
-If the GPU-Util percentage is low, the bottleneck would come from the disk access.
-You can apply data prefetching by `--n-iter-processes 2` to mitigate the problem.
-Note that this data prefetch consumes a lot of CPU memory, so please be careful when you increase the number of processes.
 - ASR decoding:
   ESPnet also supports the GPU-based decoding for fast recognition.
   - Please manually remove the following lines in `run.sh`: